axelvaldez/radical-companies/_posts/2024/2024-12-26-supreme-gods.markdown

 ---

 <div style='display:none; '>
- <p>According to history, the Supreme God (Ahura Mazda) stuff started with Zarathushtra Spitama (better known as Zoroaster), in Persia.</p>
+ <p>According to history, the Supreme God (Ahura Mazda) stuff started with Zarathushtra Spitama (better known as Zoroaster), in Persia.
+The termn was coined by Friedrich Wilhelm Joseph von Schelling.</p>
 </div>

 <h1></h1>